So, you want to build a website, and you'd like to avoid this scenario:

 The large number of users makes this attractive to hackers and rapidly changing browser environments require you to keep your plugins up to date constantly

 Ballpark: $5,000 - $25,000+ annually for setup and maintenance

 These collectively built and managed tools serve niche and emerging markets in ways that allow you to piece together functionality like lego’s, but be wary of assuming you can put something together without regular maintenance.

 *A short note on WordPress

 There are actually two kinds of Wordpress: self-hosted (wordpress.org) and free (wordpress.com).
 Karen Evans over at StartBloggingOnline.com has a great writeup and infographic that outlines the difference of these 2 services much more clearly and in depth.

 3.)
 Custom CMS

-If you're serious about creating a website perfectly suited for your needs, than a custom solution may be the right choice.
+If you're serious about creating a website perfectly suited for your needs, have a budget to manage the design, development, security, and maintenance, than a custom solution may be the right choice.

 Site is built exactly to your specifications